Kuracha/Books_app/README.md

 ## CONFIGURATION OF .env AND .env.db

-I'm using postgresql db created in ElephantSQL so DB_ environments can be different depending on used database and servicee
+I'm using postgresql db created in ElephantSQL so DB_ environments can be different depending on used database and service

+.env
 ```
 DEBUG=0 #set 1 if you want to run Dockerized app in production mode
 ALLOWED_HOSTS=here are allowed hosts